k4iru/JustCook/README.md

 # Description

 JustCook is a Full Stack React Application built for the busy professional that loves to cook, but is too busy to go shopping.
 Users are able to search from a wide variety of recipes pulled from the [Spoonacular API](https://spoonacular.com/) and add them to their cart.
-From there, users can checkout their cart and the ingredients needed along with recipe instructions will be shipped out.
+From there, users can checkout their cart and the ingredients needed along with recipe instructions will be shipped to them.

 ![Wireframe](https://github.com/k4iru/JustCook/tree/main/template/Main-Page.png)

-# Techonology
+# Technology
 * `React`
 * `Express`
 * `Node`
-* `Mongodb`
+* `MongoDB`
 * `Redux`

 # Instructions